 - Principal and interest: 10 years (fully paid off)

-- Interest only: 3 years (to be fully paid off)
+- Interest-only: 3 years (to be fully paid off)

-- At least 3 years professional experience.
+- At least three years of professional experience.

 - A practice business plan with profit forecasting may need to be provided.